1. WHAT IS MEASLES?

 Figure 1: Measles death declined 98% from 1900 to 1963, before the measles vaccine was introduced.

-Because measles resolves on its own in almost all cases, usually only supportive treatment is necessary.
-As such, treatment options include the following:
+Since measles resolves on its own in almost all cases, usually only rest and hydration are necessary.
+When treatment is recommended, options include the following:

-- Immunoglobulin (available for immunocompromised patients, such as those on chemotherapy)12
+- Immune globulin (available for immunocompromised patients, such as those on chemotherapy)13

-There are studies that suggest a link between naturally acquired measles infection and a reduced risk of Hodgkin’s and non-Hodgkin’s lymphomas, as well as a reduced risk of atopic diseases such as hay fever, eczema and asthma.13-17 In addition, measles infections are associated with a lower risk of mortality from cardiovascular disease in adulthood.18 Moreover, infants born to mothers who have had naturally acquired measles are protected from measles via maternal immunity longer than infants born to vaccinated mothers.19
+There are studies that suggest a link between naturally acquired measles infection and a reduced risk of Hodgkin’s and non-Hodgkin’s lymphomas, as well as a reduced risk of atopic diseases such as hay fever, eczema and asthma.17-21 In addition, measles infections are associated with a lower risk of mortality from cardiovascular disease in adulthood.22 Moreover, infants born to mothers who have had naturally acquired measles are protected from measles via maternal immunity longer than infants born to vaccinated mothers.23

 The measles vaccine was introduced in the U.S. in 1963 and is now only available as a component of the measles, mumps, and rubella (MMR) vaccine.
-It has significantly reduced the incidence of measles; however, the vaccine is not capable of preventing all cases of measles, as failures have been reported.20 The manufacturer’s package insert contains information about vaccine ingredients, adverse reactions, and vaccine evaluations.
-For example, “M-M-R II vaccine has not been evaluated for carcinogenic or mutagenic potential, or potential to impair fertility.”21 Furthermore, the risk of permanent injury and death from the MMR vaccine has not been proven to be less than that of measles (Fig. 2).22, 23
+It has significantly reduced the number of reported measles cases; however, immunity from the vaccine wanes so that by age 15, about 60% of vaccinated children are susceptible to subclinical infection with measles virus, and by age 24–26, a projected 33% of vaccinated adults are susceptible to clinical infection.24 The manufacturer’s package insert contains information about vaccine ingredients, adverse reactions, and vaccine evaluations.
+For example, “M-M-R II has not been evaluated for carcinogenic or mutagenic potential, or potential to impair fertility.”11 Furthermore, the risk of permanent injury and death from the MMR vaccine has not been proven to be less than that of measles (Fig. 2).25

 - Between 1959 and 1962, annually there were about 4 million cases, of which 440,000 (11%) were reported.